South Carolina Home Services

 2. exterior doors.

-3. attached and adjacent decks, balconies, stoops,
+3. attached and adjacent decks, balconies, stoops, steps, porches, and their associated railings.

-4. eaves, soffits, and fascia where accessible from the
+4. eaves, soffits, and fascia where accessible from the ground level.

-walls that are likely to adversely affect the building.
+5. vegetation, grading, surface drainage, and retaining walls that are likely to adversely affect the building.

 6. adjacent and entryway walkways, patios, and driveways.